Narco (song): Use by Edwin Díaz

-The song's popularity is associated with that of Edwin Díaz, the closer for the New York Mets.
+The song's popularity is associated with that of Los Angeles Dodgers pitcher Edwin Díaz.
 Díaz first used the song as his walk-out song during 2018, when he played for the Seattle Mariners.
-After he was traded to the Mets, he briefly changed his walkout song to "No Hay Limite" by Miky Woodz, though "Narco" retook its position as Díaz's walkout song beginning in 2020 after Díaz's poor performance throughout the latter portion of the 2019 season; the song began to increase in popularity among Mets fans throughout the 2020 MLB season.
+After he was traded to the New York Mets, he briefly changed his walkout song to "No Hay Limite" by Miky Woodz, though "Narco" retook its position as Díaz's walkout song beginning in 2020 after Díaz's poor performance throughout the latter portion of the 2019 season; the song began to increase in popularity among Mets fans throughout the 2020 MLB season.
 Christopher Powers of Golf Digest later described the song as having "a fire beat", while describing it as "hilarious" that "a guy known for catastrophically blowing saves had such great entrance music".
 During the 2021 and 2022 MLB seasons, Díaz's performance would improve, and by 2022, the song had become a favorite among fans of the Mets.
-Matt Monohan, writing for Major League Baseball, said that the use of "Narco" as a Díaz's entrance song is one of "the best all time" among baseball entrance music.
+Matt Monagan, writing for Major League Baseball, said that the use of "Narco" as a Díaz's entrance song is one of "the best all time" among baseball entrance music.

 On August 30, 2022, Timmy Trumpet attended the Mets' game against the Los Angeles Dodgers and met Díaz.
 Timmy Trumpet described himself as "officially a Mets fan for life"; this was the first professional baseball game he ever attended.
 It was also announced that he would perform live if Díaz pitched that day.
 He didn't enter the game in a 4–3 Mets loss, but Timmy Trumpet promised to come back the next day to play if Díaz pitched.
 On August 31, Díaz entered to pitch the ninth inning to live accompaniment by Timmy Trumpet, and he earned a save in a 2–1 win over the Dodgers.
+Later when Díaz joined the Dodgers, his Dodger debut would see local trumpeter Tatiana Tate welcoming him with a live performance of the song on March 27, 2026.